 - Stay connected to your VPN and disconnect the internet (turn off WIFI or unplug the Ethernet cable)

 - Now connect back to the internet.
-However, have multiple tabs of IP address testing web pages open and refresh each of them as quickly as possible.
+However, open multiple tabs of IP address testing web pages and refresh each as quickly as possible.

 - Once the VPN reconnects, stop refreshing and check the results.